Where to find water in the bush

 Where to look:

 - Check the map to determine the lay of the land.
 Dotted blue lines represent seasonal (non-perennial) creeks, whereas solid blue lines are more permanent (perennial) waterways, although these can also run dry.
 Examine the topology and watch out for steep edges or cliffs that are impassable.
 Small catchments are more likely to be a clean source or water, whereas larger creeks with more sources of input are more likely to be running.
-But beware of relying too heavily upon a map for information: water courses can change, and man-made features such as mines and farms can dramatically affect water flow in natural areas surrounding them.
+But beware of relying too heavily upon a map for information: water courses can change, and constructed features such as mines and farms can dramatically affect water flow in natural areas surrounding them.

 - Places where water naturally pools such as low-lying areas, valleys or gullies.

 - Always go downhill.
 Water follows gravity downwards, so when looking for water follow the lay of the land downhill.
 Gullies that appear dry higher up often start to flow at lower elevations.
 Often, following a gully downwards can lead to water.

 - Search rock crevices, tree crotches, rock pools, drips from cave overhangs, or other natural water catchments where rainwater may have collected.

 - Patches of healthy green vegetation, plants typically found near water (e.g. wattles, she-oaks) and damp or muddy ground.
 These all indicate some source of water which may be possible to access by digging.

 - The presence of animals: mammals, insect and birds tend to stick close to water sources, and these are often places where animal tracks converge.
 Birds often circle watering holes, and the flight direction can be used to detect water sources.
 The formation of seed-eating birds changes as they approach water from a random clustering to an ordered and neat formation.